 317 and the current forest monitoring and management which differ between the three regions.
 Taking

-318 account to climate change, which will favour warm and dry events in the near future, our results
+318 into account to the climate change, which will favour warm and dry events in the near future, our results

 319 does not support new plantations of Norway spruce in Plains.
 In Ardenne, we advise not to plant